srobo/competition-simulator/README.md

 While the default location that our controllers look for `robot.py` files is the directory above the repo, that is not particularly convenient for development.
 Instead you may wish to run Webots having set the `ARENA_ROOT` environment variable to a suitable location.
+This is also how `run-comp-match` configures the arena to use when it runs matches.

 For example, you may find it convenient to have a `robots` directory within the repo and then have a number of code and arena directories within that: